vrysev/yumrush/CICD-SETUP.md

 1. When code is pushed to any branch or a pull request is created:
    - First, backend tests run
    - If backend tests pass, frontend tests run
-   - (In the future: if frontend tests pass, E2E tests will run)
+   - If frontend tests pass, End-to-End tests run

 2. When code is pushed to the main branch and all tests pass:
    - The deploy job runs after all tests have passed